SkafteNicki/dtu_mlops/s3_reproducibility/config_files.md

 experiments.

 In [this paper](https://arxiv.org/abs/1909.06674) (highly recommended read) the authors tried to reproduce the results of 255 papers and tried to figure out which factors were significant to succeed.
-One of those factors were "Hyperparameters Specified" e.g. whether or not the authors of the paper had precisely specified the hyperparameter that was used to run the experiments.
-It should come as no surprise that this can be a determining factor for reproducibility, however it is not given that hyperparameters are always well specified.
+One of those factors was "Hyperparameters Specified" e.g. whether or not the authors of the paper had precisely specified the hyperparameters that were used to run the experiments.
+It should come as no surprise that this can be a determining factor for reproducibility.
+However it is not a given that hyperparameters are always well specified.

 ## Configure experiments

 There is really no way around it: deep learning contains *a lot* of hyperparameters.
 In general, a *hyperparameter* is any parameter that affects the learning process (e.g. the weights of a neural network are not hyperparameters because they are a consequence of the learning process).
-The problem with having many hyperparameters to control in your code, is that if you are not careful and structure them it may be hard after running a experiment to figure out which hyperparameters were actually used.
+The problem with having many hyperparameters to control in your code is that if you are not careful and structure them it may be hard after running an experiment to figure out which hyperparameters were actually used.
 Lack of proper configuration management can cause serious problems with reliability, uptime, and the ability to scale a system.

-One of the most basic ways of structuring hyperparameters, is just to put them directly into you `train.py` script in some object:
+One of the most basic ways of structuring hyperparameters is just to put them directly into your `train.py` script in some object:

 ```python